miguelsndc/vault/Zettelkasten/Statistical Learning.md

 The accuracy of $\hat{Y}$ as a model for $Y$ depends on two quantities, the *irreducible error* and *reducible error*.
 The latter can be minimized by choosing a more appropriate statistical learning tool, collecting more data, etc. The first **cannot** be minimized, recall that $Y$ is also a function of $\epsilon$, and $\epsilon$ represents all the error that is naturally introduced into $Y$, such as measurement errors, uncollectible data, missing variables, etc, all those factors reinforce that $\hat{f}$ won't ever be a perfect estimate of $f$.

 **Inference**
 Sometimes, one is not interested exactly in predicting the outcome $Y$ from a set of inputs $X_{1}\cdots, X_{p}$, but rather understanding the relationship between each variable and the output.
-We are still interested in estimating $f$, however, this time we cannot treat $f$ as a black-box, but now we must find an accurate representation of $f$.
+We still want (and need) to estimate $f$, however, this time we cannot treat $f$ as a black-box, now we must find an accurate (as much as possible) representation of $f$.

 Question like: *"How much does variable $X_{n}$ affect the outcome ?"*, *"Which variables have the most impact on the outcome ?
-Which can be discarded ?"*, Questions that arise from a seek of understading the relationship between predictors and results fall into the **inferece** category.
+Which can be discarded ?"*, Questions that arise from a seek of understading the relationship between each predictor and the outcomes fall into the **inferece** category.
+___
+We can summarize the approaches as follows:

+Prediction: *Estimate $\hat{f}$ such that $\hat{Y}$ is as accurate as possible, relationships between variables can be neglected and $\hat{f}$ is treated as a black-box.*
+Inference: *Estimate $f$ such that the relationship between the predictors and the outcomes is as understandable as possible to answer domain questions about the dataset, $\hat{f}$ cannot be treated as black-box.*

+Problems might fall on one or both categories, they're not mutually exclusive.

+## How to estimate $f$ ?

+To estimate $f$ we'll assume we have a set of $n$ observations, and each observation is a pair input/